-The preschool classroom is a specially designed environment rich with materials that serve to meet and enhance the natural learning tendencies of preschool children.
+The Casa (preschool through kindergarten) classroom is a specially designed environment rich with materials that serve to meet and enhance the natural learning tendencies of children between the ages of 3-6.
 The classroom is beautifully and specifically laid out in a precise manner that invites children to discover and interact with the materials that are designed to encourage understanding and mastery.

 Our children’s day begins with a three-hour work cycle.
 This period of time is devoted to independent work and to individualized or small group lessons provided by the teacher.
 The classroom is also composed of mixed age groupings that serve to enhance peer relationships and mentorship.
 This provides an atmosphere of caring and strengthens leadership skills.
 It also mirrors the real world in which people work and socialize with people of various ages, beliefs and ways of being.

 The following are some of the main areas of activity in the classroom aimed at fostering independence, collaboration, and the development of mental muscles: